RaphaelIT7/gmod-holylib/README.md

 [Issues implemented / fixed](https://github.com/RaphaelIT7/gmod-holylib/edit/main/README.md#issues-implemented--fixed)
 [Some things for later](https://github.com/RaphaelIT7/gmod-holylib/edit/main/README.md#some-things-for-later)

+# Possible Issues

+## Models have prediction errors/don't load properly
+This is most likely cause by the filesystem prediction.
+You can use `holylib_filesystem_showpredictionerrors` to see any predictions that failed.
+You can solve this by setting `holylib_filesystem_predictexistance 0`.
+The convar was disabled by default now because of this.

 # Modules
 Each module has its own convar `holylib_enable_[module name]` which allows you to enable/disable specific modules.
 You can add `-holylib_enable_[module name] 0` to the startup to disable modules on startup.